fusionpbx/fusionpbx-docs/source/dialplan/advanced_dialplans.rst

 * Be sure to set the **Continue dropdown box True**

-* Finally we have the desired dialplan to call from Domain A to Domain B.
+* Finally we have the desired dialplan to call from tenant A to tenant B.

 .. image:: ../_static/images/dialplan/fusionpbx_custom_dialplan.jpg